vesavvo/Python_Ohjelmistoteema/English/08_Using_Relational_Databases.md

 If the driver was successfully installed, nothing happens.
 If there were problems in the installation, you get an error message.
 Repair the installation if needed.

+During the installation, you may see an error message saying that a library called **Microsoft Visual C++ runtime** is missing.
+Should this happen, go to the Microsoft's download page at https://www.microsoft.com/en-us/download/default.aspx.
+Locate the missing library with the Search functionality, and install it.
+You can use the library details in the error message as search terms.

 ## Establishing connection to the database

 Let's look at an example database called `person`.
 The file consists of a single table called Employee.
 The following image